darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 Four things stood out to me.

-The Gaussian's surprise explodes out of sample.
-Trained on the calm of 2005 to 2007, it prices the 15 October 2008 return at once per 10^33 years; trained on 2018 to 2019, it prices 16 March 2020 at once per 10^40.
+Gaussian is trained on the calm of 2005 to 2007, it prices the 15 October 2008 return at once per 10^33 years; trained on 2018 to 2019, it prices 16 March 2020 at once per 10^40.
 Its mean log-score on crisis days is negative in both episodes, which for daily returns (where a competent model earns a log density around +3) means it assigned essentially zero probability to what happened, day after day, for months.
 It also priced 53 of the GFC's 378 days below one-in-a-thousand: one trading day in seven was, by its own account, a once-in-four-years event.

 The Student-t barely notices the difference between hindsight and foresight.
 Its pre-crisis return periods are 39 years for the GFC day and 34 for COVID-19, against 4.9 and 10.6 with hindsight.
 A power-law tail index estimated on two calm years is still a power law, so the model keeps its scepticism about calm even when the recent data contain none.
 At the moment it happened, the worst COVID-19 day was, under the t, a once-in-a-generation event: severe, but named and priced.

 The NIG loses three orders of magnitude out of sample.
 Its pre-crisis return periods (1,820 and 2,100 years) are far worse than its hindsight ones (17.5 and 119).
 The mechanism is the Week 6 and Week 7 finding: on calm windows the NIG MLE drifts onto its Gaussian-limit ridge (α large, tails light), so a two-year calm window hands the crisis a much thinner tail than the full sample would.
 The t's tail survives calm training data; the NIG's does not.
 I had not expected this asymmetry, and for a risk desk that refits on rolling windows it matters as much as the full-sample likelihood ranking.

 And the Fed tightening was no swan at all.
 Every model, including the Gaussian, priced the whole of 2022 and 2023 within about a year's return period, and no model priced a single day below one-in-a-thousand.
-A bear market delivered as five hundred ordinary down days is exactly what every one of these distributions expects.

 The Week 3 lead-up regression completes the picture on Taleb's "no warning" criterion.
-The GFC brewed visibly: the z-score table showed elevated drawdown and volatility through 2007.
+The GFC's z-score table showed elevated drawdown and volatility through 2007.
 COVID-19 erupted from below-average volatility and VIX, with no signal in any of the seven predictors.

-Combining the two dimensions: the GFC was rare but both priceable and visibly assembling itself (a grey swan); COVID-19 arrived unannounced and was the largest at-the-time surprise in the table, the closest thing in the sample to a genuine Black Swan, and even it sat within a once-in-a-generation tail under the right marginal.
+Through combining the two dimensions, we can see the GFC was rare but both priceable and visibly assembling itself (a grey swan); COVID-19 arrived unannounced and was the largest at-the-time surprise in the table, the closest thing in the sample to a genuine Black Swan, and even it sat within a once-in-a-generation tail under the right marginal.

 ---

 ## 6. Could 2000 to 2024 have come from these models at all?

 Return periods interrogate one day at a time.
-A stricter test asks the models to reproduce the sample as a whole: I simulated 4,000 independent 25-year histories (6,287 days each) from each fitted model and recorded, per history, the worst day, the worst 21-day stretch, and the number of days below three and five empirical standard deviations.
+I simulated 4,000 independent 25-year histories (6,287 days each) from each fitted model and recorded, per history, the worst day, the worst 21-day stretch, and the number of days below three and five empirical standard deviations.
 The observed history has a worst day of -12.77%, a worst 21-day stretch of -40.00%, 51 days below -3σ and 11 days below -5σ.

 **Table 5.
 Share of simulated 25-year histories at least as extreme as the observed one, with the median simulated value in brackets.**